SSWConsulting/SSW.Rules.Content/rules/checked-by-xxx/rule.md

 ---
-seoDescription: "Do you use 'Checked by xxx'?
-This rule emphasizes the importance of having someone review your emails before sending them to ensure accuracy, clarity, and professionalism."
+seoDescription: Do you use 'Checked by xxx'?
+This rule emphasizes the importance of having someone review your emails before sending them to ensure accuracy, clarity, and professionalism.
 type: rule
 title: Do you use 'Checked by xxx'?
 uri: checked-by-xxx